 Take control of your critical contractor relationships with a custom drafted Independent Contractor Agreement.

 Independent Contractor Agreements define the terms between a business and an external contractor.
-Sometimes referred to as Service Agreements, they are essential for a successful relationship with a contractor.
+Sometimes referred to as Service Agreements, they are essential for a successful contractor relationship.

 1. Make it official.

 Drafted custom for your situation, formalize all the nuances of your unique business relationships in writing.
 No more he said she said — a properly drafted Agreement protects both parties.

 2. Secure your future.

 Mitigate unforeseen changes by setting expectations upfront and clearly stating the consequences for breaching the Agreement.